rancher/quickstart/rancher/aws/README.md

 # AWS Rancher Quickstart

-Two single-node RKE Kubernetes clusters will be created from two EC2 instances running SLES 15 and Docker.
+Two single-node Kubernetes clusters will be created from two EC2 instances running SLES 15 and Docker.
 Both instances will have wide-open security groups and will be accessible over SSH using the SSH keys `id_rsa` and `id_rsa.pub`.